devopsdc/intro2devops/slides/slides_demo.md

 B. ~~~Use Atom and the `remote-sync` plugin to edit code on your local laptop~~~<br>
 C. Verify software on your remote workstation

+Note: So when we navigate to https://github.com/devopsdc/intro2devops/blob/master/slides/slides_demo.md we see a mild-mannered markdown lab walkthru

 ----

 ### Context